fornaciari/boostsa/docs/guide.rst

     from boostsa import Bootstrap

-Then, create a boostrap instance.
+Then create a boostrap instance.
 You will use it to store your experiments' results and to compute the bootstrap sampling significance test:

 .. code-block:: python